sub·par | Dictionary result for /səbˈpär/adjective: meaning — below an average level.

 Engage with people in waiting rooms

-It’s one of the most ridiculous ideas in healthcare many Concierge Medicine Doctors say.
-It’s also one of the primary frustrations and cited reasons why a Patient detests going to the Doctors office.
-There’s usually a never-ending time frame and lack of common respect for ones schedule.
-Only in healthcare is this acceptable and expected and repeated.
+Waiting rooms are one of the most ridiculous ideas in healthcare say some Concierge Medicine Doctors.
+It’s one of the primary frustrations and cited reasons why a Patient detests going to the Doctors office.

 Clean/Sanitize Waiting Rooms, Entry Door Handles — go the extra mile.
 Make the effort.

-Patients don’t trust that the cleaning crew or the staff are really doing a great job.
-We just don’t.
+In the new world of COVID-19, Patients don’t always trust that you or your cleaning crew or your staff are really doing a great job.

 Rethink the Interior Design In Your Bathrooms.